 (G) The permittee submits a written statement from a maintenance provider certifying that the system is not failing;

 (H) Owners of and maintenance providers for these systems must operate and maintain the system in accordance with the requirements described for recirculating gravel filter systems in OAR 340-071-0302(4), (5), and (6).
-The department will send a letter to the permittee to terminate the WPCF permit.
+DEQ will send a letter to the permittee to terminate the WPCF permit.
 The letter will be deemed a Certificate of Satisfactory Completion for the permitted system.
 Conditions specified in the Certificate of Satisfactory Completion continue in force as long as the system is in use.

 (17) Annual permit fees and reports:

-(a) Commercial sand filter, recirculating gravel filter, alternative treatment technology systems and those systems described in section (16)(d) of this rule not under WPCF permits.
-Owners of commercial sand filter, recirculating gravel filter, and alternative treatment technology systems and those systems described in section (16)(d) of this rule not under WPCF permits must submit annual fees and reports as follows:
+(a) Owners of pressurized distribution, sand filter, recirculating gravel filter, and alternative treatment technology systems and those systems described in section (16)(d) of this rule not under WPCF permits must submit annual fees and reports as follows:

-(A) Owners must pay the annual report evaluation fee in OAR 340-071-0140(3)(k)(B) by the date specified by the department for each year the system is in operation.
-A system is placed in operation when it first receives wastewater and remains in operation until the department receives notice the system has been decommissioned;
+(A) Owners must pay the annual report evaluation fee in OAR 340-071-0140(3) by the date specified by DEQ for each year the system is in operation.
+A system is placed in operation when it first receives wastewater and remains in operation until DEQ receives notice the system has been decommissioned;

-(B) Owners must submit written certification prepared by a maintenance provider on a department-approved form that:
+(B) Owners must submit written certification prepared by a maintenance provider on a DEQ-approved form that:

 (i) The system has been maintained in accordance with the requirements of the rules in this division during the reporting year and is operating in accordance with the agent-approved design specifications; or